nd-crane/trusted_ke/README.md

       - [UniRel](#unirel_re)
       - [DeepStruct](#deepstruct_re)
       - [PL-Marker (SciERC)](#plmarker_re)

+---
+<a name="omin-dataset"></a>

 ![FAA Example](faa_example.png)

-## Operations and Maintenance Intelligence (OMIN) Dataset <a name="omin-dataset"></a>
+## Operations and Maintenance Intelligence (OMIN) Dataset

-We present the **Operations and Maintenance Intelligence (OMIN) Dataset**, which is based on raw FAA Accident/Incident data.
-The OMIN dataset is curated specifically for knowledge extraction (KE) in operations and maintenance, featuring textual descriptions of maintenance incidents characterized by mentions of aircraft systems and domain-specific shorthand.
+We present the **Operations and Maintenance Intelligence (OMIN) Dataset**, based on raw FAA Accident/Incident data.
+OMIN is curated for KE in operations and maintenance, featuring textual descriptions of maintenance incidents characterized by mentions of aircraft systems and domain-specific shorthand.
+We release the [gold standards](https://github.com/nd-crane/trusted_ke/blob/main/gold_standard/README.md) prepared for NER, CR, and NEL as part of OMIN.
+This baseline expands the portfolio in the operation and maintenance domains, since it offers records on a variety of subject matters, long enough to provide context and valuable information for extraction.
+OMIN is the first open-source dataset curated for KE in the operation and maintenance domains.
+It also contains structured data, such as details of the aircraft, failure codes, and dates.
+The structured data can be used in future work alongside the natural language text to develop an integrated and mutually validating KE approach.
+While OMIN is currently based on aviation maintenance incident data, this data has qualities common to many sets of records or logs in the operation and maintenance domains, making it a valuable baseline.
+By publicizing this dataset, we offer it to the community in the maintenance and manufacturing domain and invite collaboration toward a robust, open-source KE dataset for the domain.

 ### Key Features:
 - **Textual Descriptions**: Contains maintenance incident reports, including mentions of aircraft systems and domain-specific jargon.
-- **Gold Standards**: Prepared for Named Entity Recognition (NER), Coreference Resolution (CR), and Named Entity Linking (NEL).
+- **[Gold Standards](https://github.com/nd-crane/trusted_ke/blob/main/gold_standard/README.md)**: Prepared for Named Entity Recognition (NER), Coreference Resolution (CR), and Named Entity Linking (NEL).
 - **Structured Data**: Includes details such as aircraft specifics, failure codes, and incident dates, which can be used alongside the natural language text for integrated KE approaches.
 - **Domain-Relevance**: While currently focused on aviation, the data has qualities common to other operation and maintenance records/logs, making it a valuable baseline for KE in these domains.